mr-kaveh/Assessments/README.md

-# assessments
+# Assessments

 Development and Operation Tests. i was supposed to complete 2  problems out of 4, but i ended up completing 3 tests, which was kind of fun.

-# Development assessment
+# Development Assessment

 Problem #1 was solved and pushed to the Development Directory.